luxonauta/minish/readme.md

 This project needs [Node](https://nodejs.org/en/), as he uses [Gulp](https://gulpjs.com/).

-Make sure you installed it with the following commands:
+Make sure it is installed with the following commands:

 ```sh
 node --version